SPAN 1003 - Spanish IA

 Learning & Teaching Activities

-Learning & Teaching ModesThe teaching of the course is split into one 2-hour seminar per week (12 weeks) and two 1-hour workshops per week (12 weeks).
+Learning & Teaching ModesTThe teaching of this course is split into one 1-hour in the class-room lecture per week (12 weeks), one online lecture per week, and two 1-hour tutorials per week (11 weeks).
+Tutorials begin in week 2 of the semester.

-During the 2-hour seminar, the main grammar structures of the Spanish language are introduced, followed by written and oral practices on those grammar points just introduced.
+During the lecture, the main grammar structures of the Spanish language are introduced.

-The workshops are used primarily for oral and aural practice.
+Tutorials are used for oral and aural practice.
+All tutorials are conducted in Spanish.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 X 2 hour lecture per week 24 hours per semester 2 x 1-hour tutorials per week 24 hours per semester 4 hours homework completion per week 48 hours per semester 1 hour online quizzes preparation and completion per week 12 hours per semester 2 hours reading per week 24 hours per semester 24 hours composition writing per semester 24 hours per semester TOTAL WORKLOAD 156 hours per semester
+1 X 1 hour lecture per week 12 hours per semester 1 x 1 hour online lectutre 12 hours per semester 2 x 1-hour tutorials per week 24 hours per semester 4 hours homework completion per week 48 hours per semester 1 hour online quizzes preparation and completion per week 12 hours per semester 2 hours reading per week 24 hours per semester 22 hours test preparation per semester 22 hours per semester TOTAL WORKLOAD 154 hours per semester

 Learning Activities Summary